 - Staying physically fit and maintaining cognitive strength can help you stay financially fit.
 Research shows that financial capability is one of the first abilities to decline as cognitive impairment encroaches.
 But the Alzheimer’s Research & Prevention Foundation reports that physical exercise reduces the risk of developing Alzheimer’s disease by 50 percent, and women from age 40 to 60 who exercised regularly had a dramatic reduction in cognitive decline.

-For younger people reading this, please take the time to celebrate an elder family member, neighbor or acquaintance and the history and wisdom garnered over a lifetime.
+For younger people reading this, please take the time to an elder family member, neighbor or acquaintance and the history and wisdom garnered over a lifetime.
 Let’s keep reaching out year-round and not limit recognition to one month a year.